 4. Wander around Centro Historico de Sevilla

-It’s very enjoyable to wander around the Centro Historico de Sevilla.
+Wandering around the Centro Historico de Sevilla is delightful.

 5. Eat tapas for dinner